thumbnail

 Ali

-Indian Vedic scholar, philosopher and acharya (teacher) of Advaita Vedanta
+Indian Vedic scholar and monk, philosopher, and acharya of Advaita Vedanta

 Adi Shankara